XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 A variable export is a book that needs certain assets to be "swapped out".
 Variable exports are very useful when creating large amounts of content with a few developers/authors.

-First, create a book in the Pubbly design tools with some of the assets set to "variable".
+First, create a book in the Pubbly Design Tools with some of the assets set to "variable".
 Full instructions can be found at [Pubbly Design Tools](https://github.com/PubblyDevelopment/pubbly_design_tools), section "Exports: Variable"

 Once you have a zip, log into your console